 - May become part of estate and inherited herself

 - Social stigma, shame, & taboo

 - Subjected to cleansing rites including cutting, and scarring

 - Subjected to intense sexual violence

-To find out more about what we do and how we are tackling issues around widowhood across the developing world, please contact us below.
+To find out more about what we do and how we are tackling issues around widowhood in our countries of programming and around the world, please contact us below.